What is Neurofeedback/Brain Paint?

 D. Corydon Hammond, PhD, ABEN/ECNS

 Follow-up interviews occurred with the patients and their wives or family members on a monthly basis for 26 months.
-In that time, only 4 of the 20 patients reported a few (one to three) instances recurrence of nightmares or flashbacks, and the other 16 patients had no recurrence of PTSD symptoms.
+In that time, only 4 of the 20 patients reported a few (one to three) instances recurrence of nightmares or flashbacks, and the other 16 patients had no recurrence of PTS symptoms.
 The status of alcohol symptoms was not reported.
-According to the biofeedback efficacy criteria, neurofeedback treatment of PTSD qualifies for the status of probably efficacious.
+According to the biofeedback efficacy criteria, neurofeedback treatment of PTS qualifies for the status of probably efficacious.

 Detailed Article on the Benefits of Neurofeedback: